Majungasaurus: Paleoecology

 All Majungasaurus fossils have been found in the Mahajanga Province of Madagascar, most within 50 km to the southeast of the provincial capital, Mahajanga (marked with a red dot on the map).

 All specimens of Majungasaurus have been recovered from the Maevarano Formation in the Mahajanga Province in northwestern Madagascar.
 Most of these, including all of the most complete material, came from the Anembalemba Member, although Majungasaurus teeth have also been found in the underlying Masorobe Member and the overlying Miadana Member.
 While these sediments have not been dated radiometrically, evidence from biostratigraphy and paleomagnetism suggest that they were deposited during the Maastrichtian stage, which lasted from 70 to 66 Ma (million years ago).
 Majungasaurus teeth are found up until the very end of the Maastrichtian, when all non-avian dinosaurs became extinct.

 Then as now, Madagascar was an island, having separated from the Indian subcontinent less than 20 million years earlier.
 It was drifting northwards but still 10 to 15 degrees more southerly in latitude than it is today.
 The prevailing climate of the time was semi-arid, with pronounced seasonality in temperature and rainfall.
 Majungasaurus inhabited a coastal floodplain cut by many sandy river channels.
 Strong geological evidence suggests the occurrence of periodic debris flows through these channels at the beginning of the wet season, burying the carcasses of organisms killed during the preceding dry season and providing for their exceptional preservation as fossils.
 Sea levels in the area were rising throughout the Maastrichtian, and would continue to do so into the Paleocene Epoch, so Majungasaurus may have roamed coastal environments like tidal flats as well.
 The neighboring Berivotra Formation represents the contemporaneous marine environment.

 Besides Majungasaurus, fossil taxa recovered from the Maevarano include fish, frogs, lizards, snakes, seven distinct species of crocodylomorphs, five or six species of mammals, Vorona and several other birds, the possibly flighted dromaeosaurid Rahonavis, the noasaurid Masiakasaurus and two titanosaurian sauropods, including Rapetosaurus.
 Majungasaurus was by far the largest carnivore and probably the dominant predator on land, although large crocodylomorphs like Mahajangasuchus and Trematochampsa might have competed with it closer to water.
+The giant snake Madtsoia madagascariensis might have preyed on subadult Majungasaurus.